 1/2 cup unsweetened flaked coconut, toasted

-Preheat the oven to 350°F with rack in the middle.
-Line 12 standard (1/3 cup capacity) muffin cups with paper liners.
+Preheat the oven to 350°F with a rack in the middle.
+Line 12 standard muffin cups with paper liners.

-Whisk the coconut oil and almond extract into the almond milk mixture, then immediately stir the wet ingredients and flax mixture into the dry ingredients.
+Whisk the coconut oil and almond extract into the curdled almond milk mixture, and then immediately stir both the wet ingredients and gelled flax mixture into the dry ingredients.
 Beat vigorously for about one minute.

-Pour the mixture into the prepared cupcake pan.
+Pour the mixture into the prepared cupcake tin.
 Bake about 20 minutes, or until just barely set in the middle.
 Set aside to cool before frosting.